 setup.py for your web application, or in the

 newrelic to the list of third party modules passed to

 from setuptools import setupsetup(name='YourAppName',version='1.0',description='OpenShift App',author='Your Name',email@example.com',url='https://www.python.org/community/sigs/current/distutils-sig',install_requires=['Flask>=0.7.2', 'MarkupSafe', 'newrelic'],)

 When you push your project up to OpenShift, this will install the Python agent package.
 It will use the latest version of the Python agent from the OpenShift mirror of the Python Package Index (PyPi).
 Updates to the OpenShift mirror of PyPi can be delayed, so you may have to wait up to a day before a new release on PyPi is available on OpenShift.

 OpenShift will cache packages and will not detect when a newer version of the Python agent is available.
 To force an upgrade to a newer version, explicitly list the version against the package name in the

 requirements.txt file and push your application.
 Use this syntax:

 A.B.C.D with the version of the the Python agent you wish to install.

-In order for the Python agent to report data to the correct account, you need to tell it the license key for your New Relic account.
+In order for the Python agent to report data to the correct account, you need to tell it the for your New Relic account.
 For OpenShift, the most secure way to provide the license key is using an environment variable configured in your application configuration using the

 rhc env set command.
 This avoids storing sensitive information in your GIT repository and also works if you are using a scaled web application which is hosted on multiple physical hosts.